ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

 ## Creating SPP in a dedicated host on {{site.data.keyword.powerSys_notm}}
 {: #spp-dh}

-A shared processor pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances (VM).
+A shared processor pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances (VSIs).
 You can create an SPP in a single-tenant environment on a {{site.data.keyword.powerSys_notm}} dedicated host.
 The SPPs provisioned on a dedicated host can be deployed with any value up to a 20:1 ratio of Virtual Processor (VP) to Entitled Capacity (EC).
 {: shortdesc}

 To create an SPP in a dedicated host, complete the following steps: